 It all hit me at once and out of nowhere.
 It wasn’t like it built up over time, it just straight up smacked me in the face.

-Now, as you can imagine, it wasn’t the best time to being a panic attack driving at 70mph on the M25.
+Now, as you can imagine, it wasn’t the best time to be having a panic attack when I was driving at 70mph on the M25.
 Thankfully, that didn’t make me more nervous like you would think it might.
 Instead, I noticed it pretty quickly and started taking deep breaths to calm myself down.
 It helped chill me out at the time but I could still feel the kind of fight or flight symptoms until about lunchtime.

 Haunted by old memories

 I think what set it off was what I was thinking about at the time.